epistemex/canvas-to-tiff/README.md

 Usage
 -----

-**canvas-to-tiff** is easy to use.
-Just include the script in header or before the script section in your HTML file.
+Include the script in header or before the script section in your HTML file.

-To convert the canvas to a TIFF file, call:
+To convert the canvas to a TIFF file:
 ```Javascript
 CanvasToTIFF.toDataURL(canvas, function(uri) {
 	// uri is a Data-URI that can be used as source for images etc.